 IT Service Industry

 New Zealand’s tech sector is diverse and advanced.
 It’s a breeding ground for innovation and competes successfully on the world stage.
 The industry is a major and growing business for New Zealand, growing at a pace of 12% on an average, hence ISO Certification in New Zealand.
 The IT industry gets greater boost in their business growth through robust systems with International Standards like ISO 27001 certification in New Zealand and ISO 20000-1 certification in New Zealand.

 Agriculture is New Zealand’s biggest industry.
 Overall, it generates 70% of NZ’s export revenue and 12% gross domestic product.
 New Zealand is the world’s largest exporter for dairy and sheep meat, which is evident as you drive past never-ending sheep and cow fields, hence ISO Certification in New Zealand.
 Beef cattle rearing is practiced in Northland while dairy farming is the main activity in the wetlands.

 Sheep farming is also practiced in many of the rural areas in the country, and the sheep are used for wool production and meat.
 Raw wool and wool products are exported.
 New Zealand produces 2.2% of the global milk output ranking it the 8th among the world’s largest milk producers, hence ISO Certification in New Zealand.
 The biggest milk processor in the country is Fonterra, and it processes about 95% of the milk from the farms.
-These organizations see lot of potential in catering to the international market like Europe, US and other parts of the globe by giving quality products and services through ISO certifications in New Zealand like HACCP certification in New Zealand and many other standards.
+These organizations see lot of potential in catering to the international market like Europe, US and other parts of the globe by giving quality products and services through ISO certification in New Zealand like HACCP certification in New Zealand and many other standards.

 Horticulture in New Zealand makes up a big part of the agricultural sector.
 Most of the horticulturists major on fruits like peaches, plums, nectarines, drupe, cherries, and apricots.
 Cherries and apricots are grown in Otago and are mostly exported while the plums, nectarines, and peaches are grown for local consumption.
 The kiwifruit is the horticultural product with the highest export value in the country, hence ISO Certification in New Zealand.